 As an LMU student, you will discover countless opportunities for academic growth and discovery-both in the classroom and out.
 Our office of Career and Professional Development is dedicated to helping you make real-world connections-from service learning to part-time jobs.

 Internships - LMU's strong relationships with local business and community leaders let our students take advantage of hundreds of exciting internship opportunities.
-Once you are admitted to LMU, you can log on to Lion Jobs with your MyLMU password and search for specific internships.

 Academic Community of Excellence (ACE) - ACE is a competitive program that develops sophomore scholars of color for undergraduate research and prepares them for graduate educational and professional opportunities.